 Dear Pragmatic Parent: My mother-in-law curses often and doesn’t realize it.
 Meanwhile, my 2-year old daughter is a parrot, repeating everything she hears.
 How can I delicately handle this without offending my mother-in-law?

-—Put Off by Profanity
+—Put Off by Profanity in Chicago

 Instead of worrying about offending your mother-in-law, consider the people your daughter will offend when she swears like a sailor.
 For example, will it be in front of that nice grocery store clerk, the preschool teacher or your pastor?